MannLabs/alphatims/README.md

 * Initial exploration of Bruker TimsTOF data files can be done by opening the .tdf file in the .d folder with an [SQL browser](https://sqlitebrowser.org/).
 * [HDF files](https://www.hdfgroup.org/solutions/hdf5/) can be explored with [HDF Compass](https://support.hdfgroup.org/projects/compass/) or [HDFView](https://www.hdfgroup.org/downloads/hdfview/).
+* Annotating Bruker TimsTOF data files can be done with [AlphaPept](https://github.com/MannLabs/alphapept)
+* Visualization of identified Bruker TimsTOF data files can be done with [AlphaViz](https://github.com/MannLabs/alphaviz)

 ---
 ## Performance